nettolicious/ef-reference/Model/README.md

 The DbContext 'NettoliciousDbContext.cs' gets written over

 ## Classes returned from stored procedures should be added to SpResults folder
-* If the return is not an Entity, add the return type as a DbQuery in NettoliciousDbContext.SpResults.cs and add an Exec{MySpName} method that returns IQueryable<MyCustomType>
+* If the return is not an Entity, add the return type as a DbSet in NettoliciousDbContext.SpResults.cs and add an Exec{MySpName} method that returns IQueryable<MyCustomType>
 * If the return type is an Entity, simply add an Exec{MySpName} method that returns IQueryable<MyEntityType>